MarkWme/aks-sb-workshop/03-AuthNandAuthZ.md

 The Kubernetes API server has an OIDC (Open ID Connect) plug-in and Azure AD supports OIDC.
 Therefore, you can configure your Kubernetes cluster to work with Azure AD, then users and groups can be granted access to the cluster and the lifecycle of those users and groups is managed in Azure AD as usual.

 Access to a Kubernetes cluster's resources is managed through it's own Role Based Access Control (RBAC) process.
 This is separate from Azure AD's RBAC (although there is a preview feature that helps map Azure AD RBAC roles to Kubernetes RBAC).
-When you deployed the cluster, you provided the object ID for an Azure AD group that you'd previously created.
+During the deployment process, the baseline created an AKS admin user account and added it to a group in your Azure AD tenant.
 As part of the process of enabling an AKS cluster for use with Azure AD, the deployment will have created Kubernetes RBAC objects and configured them to allow that Azure AD group to have administrator level access to the cluster.

 You can add more users to that Azure AD group to grant them administrator access to the cluster, or you can create new Azure AD groups and then use Kubernetes RBAC to allow those groups specific access rights to certain resources.
 Using this method, you could, for example, ensure that developers and cluster operators only have the necessary access level to the Kubernetes resources related to their own applications and not to those belonging to other applications.